Today’s Fermentation Friday is dedicated to making soy yogurt using water kefir grains. As you’re about to learn it’s very easy and super tasty!

-So I started by making soy milk.
-I soaked organic soy beans overnight, drained them, blended them with water, added more water and brought them to just below boiling, and then strained the mixture.
+I started by making soy milk.
+That involves soaking organic soy beans overnight, draining them, blending the soaked beans with water, adding more water and heating the mixture to just below boiling, then straining the mixture.

 The resulting liquid is soy milk and the stuff left in the strainer is okara.

-I made the soy milk using my original tofu recipe so I had more soy milk than I wanted to make soy yogurt out of.
-So I left some as soy milk and used the rest—about 25 ounces—to make soy yogurt.
+I made the soy milk using the original tofu recipe so I had more soy milk than I needed to make soy yogurt, but it was easy to reserve a bit to keep as soy milk.

-The soy milk is usually pretty hot and you want to cool it down.
-I placed it in the fridge to chill for a few hours and then poured it over a few tablespoons of water kefir grains.
+Soy milk straight off the burner is hot and needs to cool down so I placed it in the fridge to chill for a few hours and then poured it over a few tablespoons of water kefir grains.
 I then covered it with a linen towel secured by a rubber band and allowed it to culture for 24-48 hours.
-I did the first 24 hours on my kombucha heating pad and then the next 24 in the fridge.
-I think you could leave it out the entire time, but gauge your ambient room temperature (nothing above 85ºF).
+For the first 24 hours I left it on my kombucha heating pad and then transferred it to the fridge for the next 24 hours.
+You could most likely leave it out the entire time, but gauge your ambient room temperature (nothing above 85ºF).

 As I’m typing this I wonder if I could just use water kefir instead of the grains.
 Ha!
 That never occurred to me.